qingwufenglin/hdu.test/README.md

 # hdu.test
-this is a test repoi
+this is a test repoidad